 - There wasn’t proper signage or road markings to locate the lanes.

-In some cases, it may be possible to negotiate a plea to a lesser charge or take driver’s education classes.
+In some cases, your criminal defense lawyer may negotiate a plea to a lesser charge or ask you to take driver’s education classes.
 This could result in lower fines or other reduced penalties.
-An lawyer can advise on whether this is a viable option.
+A lawyer can advise on whether this is a viable option.

 Complete a Free Case Evaluation form now